rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-26-rustc-learning-working-group-introduction.md

 We are always in need of help from both existing compiler contributors and new folks who want to contribute and learn.

-There is no bar to entry.
+## Call for participation

+There is no bar to entry in the group.
+To join the group, you can drop a message in [`#t-compiler/wg-learning` on Zulip] introducing yourself and maybe if you have ideas on improvements to rustc-guide.
+We would love to hear from you.
 Hope you will reach out and help improve the documentation.

 ## Important  resources